 Parking can be tricky, and you cannot park on the bridge.
-We were lucky to get free street parking on Jackson Street next to the bridge in the neighborhood.
-You can also find street parking on nearby streets and walk down, but you’ll want to check for parking signs (you can only park at certain times of the day) and make sure it is not a bike path.
+We were lucky to get free street parking on Jackson Street in the neighborhood next to the bridge.
+You can also find street parking on nearby streets, but you’ll want to check for parking signs (you can only park at certain times of the day) and ensure it is not a bike path.

-Also, if you don’t mind walking, you can park at the Martin Luther King Jr. National Historic Site.
-Parking is free here, and is located on John Wesley Dobbs Avenue, right next to Jackson Street.
+If you don’t mind walking, you can park at the Martin Luther King Jr. National Historic Site.
+Parking is free here, on John Wesley Dobbs Avenue, next to Jackson Street.

-But if you have to walk far to get to the bridge, the view will be worth it!
-When you are done, head to nearby Krog Street, next on this list.
+But if you must walk far to get to the bridge, the view will be worth it!

-Photographer’s Tip: If you want the “streamy” look of cars driving by, don’t forget to bring your tripod and a shutter release cable, as I did!
+Photographer Tip: If you want the “streamy” look of cars driving by, don’t forget to bring your tripod and a shutter release cable!

 Krog Street (Krog Street Tunnel) and Wylie Street in Cabbagetown

-Hands down, Krog Street and Cabbagetown (murals on Wylie Street) are the most remarkable places to take images in Atlanta if you love street art.
-In this area, you will find lots of colorful street murals created by talented artists.
-Every time I visit, I see something new, which never disappoints.
+Krog Street and Cabbagetown (murals on Wylie Street) are fantastic places to take images in Atlanta if you love street art.
+You will find many colorful street murals in this area created by talented artists.
+Every time I visit, it’s never disappointing since I always see something new.

-You’ll want to walk through Krog Street Tunnel, filled with street art, to get to Wylie Street.
-If you are lucky, you’ll see an artist hard at work creating their art.
+You’ll want to walk through the Krog Street Tunnel, filled with street art, to get to Wylie Street.
+If you are lucky, you’ll see an artist hard at work creating their mural.
 Once you reach Wylie Street, you will see a long wall of murals stretching east and west.

 Ponce City Market

+The city of Atlanta has wonderfully repurposed many buildings, such as Ponce City Market, that have been sitting vacant for years.
 Constructed in the mid-1920s and once the Atlanta headquarters for Sears, Roebuck & Company, Ponce City Market is a historical building recently renovated to include many restaurants and retail stores.
-The decor at Ponce City Market maintains its historical roots but with a modern, industrial vibe.
-Plus, I love when cities reuse buildings that have been sitting vacant for years.
+The decor maintains its historical roots but with a modern, industrial vibe.

-If you enjoy taking pictures of people, you will want to add Ponce City Market to your places to take photographs in Atlanta since there are always many people here, especially on weekends.
+And if you enjoy taking pictures of people, you will want to add Ponce City Market to your places to take pictures in Atlanta since there are always many people here, especially on beautiful weekends.

 Don’t forget to head up to The Roof, at the top of Ponce City Market, to get aerial views of downtown Atlanta or take some fun photos at Skyline Park, a small amusement park with mini-golf.

-And while visiting Ponce City Market is free, you must pay for parking and entry to The Roof.
-You can view additional information about the Roof here.
+While visiting Ponce City Market is free, you must pay for parking and entry to The Roof.
+You can view additional information about The Roof here.

-ADDRESS: There are many access points to the Atlanta Beltine.
+Address: There are many access points to the Atlanta Beltline.
 For example, you can access the loop from Piedmont Park, Ponce City Market, and Krog Street Market.

 What is the Atlanta Beltline?
 The Beltline is a loop around downtown Atlanta that connects parks and neighborhoods, and if you are at Ponce City Market, you can access one of the entrances to the Beltline from the second floor.

-The whole loop isn’t completed, but I would love to walk the full 22 miles one day.
+The whole loop isn’t completed yet, but I would love to walk the entire 22 miles one day.
 Talk about goals!

 You can easily take many photos as you walk along the Beltline.
 Street photography is excellent here, with many people walking, biking, or skating.
-You’ll also pass by many restaurants, local breweries, and a skating park (also a fun place for photos if you like street photography!).
+You’ll also pass by many restaurants, local breweries, and a skating park.

 There are numerous parks along the Beltline, including the most recent addition, Westside Park.
 This park is at the former site of the Bellwood Quarry and is now the largest greenspace in Atlanta.
 To read more about Atlanta’s newest park, check out my article A Look at Atlanta’s Newest Park: Westside Park.